top of page

 For more insights on water behavior on coated surfaces, check out our article on water beading vs. sheeting.

-3. ceramic Coatings Can Highlight Existing Imperfections
+3. Ceramic Coatings Can Highlight Existing Imperfections

 Before applying a ceramic coating, it’s essential to correct any paint flaws like swirls, scratches, or oxidation.